eBay/flutter_glove_box/packages/golden_toolkit/README.md

   uses-material-design: true
 ```

-Note, if you need Cupertino fonts, you will need to find a copy of .SF UI Display Text, and .SF UI Text to include in your package's yaml.
+Note, if you need Cupertino fonts, you will need to find a copy of `.SF UI Display Text.ttf`, and `.SF UI Text.ttf` to include in your package's yaml.
 These are not included in this package by default for licensing reasons.

-The easiest, and recommended way to use this, is to create a `flutter_test_config.dart` file in the root of your package's test directory with the following content:
+The easiest and recommended way to invoke this, is to create a `flutter_test_config.dart` file in the root of your package's test directory with the following content:

 ```dart
 import 'dart:async';